TheoLvs/reinforcement-learning/README.md

 - Solving OpenAI Gym environments (2017)
 - Developing an multi agent Tic Tac Toe environment and solving it with Policy Gradients (May 2017)
 - Using RL to automatically adapt the cooling in a Data Center (August 2017)
+- Controlling Robots via Reinforcement Learning (November 2017)
+- Playing and solving the Chrome Dinosaur Game with Evolution Strategies and PyTorch (January 2018)

 ***